 Many if not most online educational services are offered to scores of students at a time, creating the ever-increasing sense of “meeting room invisibility;” that is, seeing themselves as just one of dozens of tiny tiles on a screen, rather than an active participant in a class.
 By keeping our ratios supremely low, we make sure each student feels important and seen, enhancing the sense of community and cooperation we’ve mentioned throughout this article.

-Ultimately, a supportive and inviting learning environment is just as important as the material being covered since, without the right surroundings, students will inevitably struggle to stay engaged.
-For more details on our class sizes, structure, and teaching methodology, please contact us any time to discuss our numerous programs in middle school, high school, and competition math.
+A supportive and inviting learning environment is just as important as the material being covered since, without the right surroundings, students will inevitably struggle to stay engaged.